mandober/debrief.cs/cs.glossary.md

 ## Opaque data type
 An opaque data type is a data type whose concrete data structure is not defined in an interface.
 This enforces information hiding, since its values can only be manipulated by calling subroutines.
 Typical examples of opaque data types include handles for miscellaneous resources.

+## OpenCL
+Open Computing Language is an open standard for general purpose parallel programming across CPUs, GPUs and other processors, giving software developers portable and efficient access to the power of these heterogeneous processing platforms.
+OpenCL consists of an API for coordinating parallel computation across heterogeneous processors; and a cross-platform programming language with a well-specified computation environment.

+## OpenMP
+OpenMP is an API that supports multi-platform shared-memory multiprocessing programming in C, C++, and Fortran, on many platforms, instruction-set architectures and operating systems.

 ## Operational semantics
 The meaning of a PL construct is specified by the computation it induces when it is executed on a machine.
 In particular, how the effect of a computation is produced is of the biggest interest.

+## Out-of-order execution
+A model of execution in which instructions may begin and complete execution in an order that is different then the order in which they appear in the source code, as long as the result is consistent with specification (or common sense).

 ## Overloading
 Overloading (sometimes called restricted polymorphism) is a form of ad hoc polymorphism where the definition of functions, and especially operators, has the same name but different implementations.
 The canonical example is addition, usually denoted with symbol `+`, which represents the same idea, but each type that supports this operator has a different (internal) implementation.
 For example, the addition of unsigned integers exploits their 2's compliment representation, while addition of floats uses an entirely different technic.

+## Parallelism
+True parallelism includes a number of physical CPUs that simultaneously execute different pieces of a single process (program).
+To expolit parallelism, a program must be parallelizable - it should be possible to split it into pieces (that can execute simultaneously) in a way that makes sense.
+Importantly, in a way so that the results can be collected and stiching together sensibly.
+One of the crucial properties is for the piece to be independable of each other.
+Things that can be mapped and reduced are ideal.
+On the other hand, concurrency is the execution of different processes in a little by little manner, where each process is granted a time slot on the CPU to execute.
+The scheduler part of the kernel relies on a complex algorithm to select the next process it will let for a few spins on the CPU.
+The fast pace in which this happens gives the illusion of simultaneous execution.

 ## Polymorphism
 Polymorphism is the provision of a single interface to entities of different types.